hphelion/documentation/devplatform/1.2/windows/windows_tools_guide.md

 ### Cloud Foundry MSBuild Tasks {#msbuild}

-These MSBuild processes allow you to build and deploy .NET applications as part of the usual build process for your application.
+These MSBuild processes allow you to build and deploy .NET applications to Cloud Foundry instances as part of the usual build process for your application.

 The MSBuild tasks can be installed using NuGet: